Frequently Asked Questions

 What if an instrument fails calibration?

 Our usual procedure in the event of equipment failing calibration would be to issue a "Failure Notice" to the customer.
-The failure notice would include equipment details, nature of failure, price to repair or replace the item and an estimate of lead time.
+The failure notice would include equipment details and the nature of failure.

 There is a reply section where the customer is invited to sentence the equipment, Eg: Repair it, replace it, log as scrapped and return it, or log as scrapped and dispose of it.
 Once the customer has sentenced the equipment we will take the appropriate action.

-If we do not receive a reply to a failure notice within 2 weeks we will usually send the instrument back to the customer with a "reject" label.
+If we do not receive a reply to a failure notice within 2 weeks, any equipment which is still held at our laboratory will usually be returned to the customer with a "reject" label.

 In cases where an instrument has to be sent to the manufacturer for evaluation a fee will usually be levied, though we would not proceed without first receiving permission.